 ArchiMate Example Views

 This view represents the framework that structures all the development aspects and related diagrams.
 The view can be modified according to what is appropriate in the case.
 As such, this view can be used for navigation between the diagrams.
 This version of the view is applied from ArchiMate (3) framework.
-Motivation is introduced as a “Layer” instead of an “Aspect”.
+Motivation is introduced as a “Layer” instead of an “Aspect” here.

 Motivational elements are based on Business Motivation Model (BMM) [specification v.1.3, 2015, OMG].

 This view can be used to represent the organization’s mission, vision and core values.
 Mission expresses e.g. “What is the organization’s purpose, what is it actually doing or intents to do, what is the primary reason for its existence?”
-Vision is the future state towards which the organization intents to evolve.
+Vision is the future state towards which the organization intends to evolve.
 Core values are what support the vision, shape the culture, and reflect what the organization values.
-Strategic goals need to be accomplished in order to achieve the vision of the organisation.
+Strategic goals need to be accomplished in order to achieve the vision of the organization.

 Reference: Aldea, A. – Iacob, M.-E. – Hillegersberg, J. – Quartel, D. – Franken, H. (2015) Modelling strategy with ArchiMate.